tommyknocker/pdo-database-class/documentation/05-advanced-features/21-cli-tools.md

 - `--data-only` - Dump only data (INSERT statements)
 - `--output=<file>` - Write dump to file instead of stdout
 - `--no-drop-tables` - Do not add DROP TABLE IF EXISTS before CREATE TABLE (by default, DROP TABLE IF EXISTS is included)
+- `--compress=<format>` - Compress output using `gzip` or `bzip2` format
+- `--auto-name` - Automatically name backup file with timestamp (format: `backup_YYYY-MM-DD_HH-II-SS.sql`)
+- `--date-format=<format>` - Custom date format for auto-naming (default: `Y-m-d_H-i-s`)
+- `--rotate=<N>` - Keep only N most recent backups, delete older ones
 - `--force` - Skip confirmation prompt (for restore)

+### Compression

+The `--compress` option supports two formats:

+- **gzip** - Uses gzip compression (`.gz` extension).
+Fast compression with good compression ratio.
+- **bzip2** - Uses bzip2 compression (`.bz2` extension).
+Slower but better compression ratio.

+Compressed files are automatically detected during restore.
+The restore command will decompress `.gz` and `.bz2` files automatically.

+### Automatic Naming

+When using `--auto-name`, backup files are automatically named with a timestamp:

+- Default format: `backup_YYYY-MM-DD_HH-II-SS.sql` (e.g., `backup_2024-01-15_14-30-00.sql`)
+- Custom format: Use `--date-format` to specify a different date format (e.g., `Y-m-d` for `backup_2024-01-15.sql`)

+If compression is enabled, the compression extension is automatically added (e.g., `backup_2024-01-15_14-30-00.sql.gz`).

+### Backup Rotation

+The `--rotate=<N>` option automatically manages backup files by keeping only the N most recent backups and deleting older ones.
+This is useful for automated backup scripts to prevent disk space issues.

+Rotation works by:
+1. Finding all backup files matching the current backup's naming pattern
+2. Sorting them by modification time (newest first)
+3. Keeping only the N most recent files
+4. Deleting all older files

+For auto-named files (starting with `backup_`), rotation matches all files with the `backup_*.sql` pattern.
+For custom-named files, rotation matches files with the same base name.

 ### Behavior